-Ithaca College reports climate progress to AASHE STARS on a biennial basis; the College also shares this data with Second Nature.
-The Association for the Advancement of Sustainability in Higher Education's Sustainability Tracking, Assessment, and Reporting System (AASHE STARS) is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
+Ithaca College reports climate progress to the Association for the Advancement of Sustainability in Higher Education's Sustainability Tracking, Assessment, and Reporting System (AASHE STARS) on a biennial basis; the College also shares this data with the organization Second Nature.
+AASHE STARS is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 The system provides organization and accountability to colleges dedicated to reaching long-term sustainability goals and recognizes high-achieving institutions based on their accomplishments.

 STARS was designed to: